Scoring Methodology · v1.3 · Revised March 29, 2026

 What Does Not Qualify

-Bills introduced but not passed.
-Resolutions without legal force.
+Bills introduced but stalled in early committee without movement.
+Resolutions without legal force (classified as Actively Moving at most, not Enacted).
 Executive orders without legislative backing.
-General aviation legislation without UAM-specific provisions.
+General aviation or drone legislation without UAM-specific provisions.

 How to Improve This Score